Start off with a Few Basic but Key Crypto Concepts.

-Cryptocurrency — everything you don’t understand about money, combined with everything you don’t understand about computers.
+A cryptocurrency– is everything you don’t understand about money, combined with everything you don’t understand about computers.

-Cryptocurrency means Crypto + Currency
+Crypto + Currency = Cryptocurrency

+Cryptography uses a technique called encryption to conceal messages using algorithms.
 Encryption is nothing new.
 The first recorded use of cryptography is in the year 1900 BC.
-We’ve been hiding messages from each other for at least 4 thousand years, if not longer.
+(We’ve been hiding messages from each other for at least 4 thousand years.)

-Today it’s defined as the process of encoding a message so that it can only be read by the sender and the intended recipient.
+Today encryption is defined as “the process of encoding a message so that it can only be read by the sender and the intended recipient”.
 In other words, as secret as possible.
 Whether an encrypted message is kept a secret is up to the owner.

-Without going into detail, let’s agree that a currency is “a form of money”.
+Let’s also agree that a currency is “a form of money”.
 Like the Dollar, the Pound and the Yen.

-All currencies must have these characteristics:
+And all currencies must have these characteristics:

 - A Medium of Exchange (buy things with it)